-I. Therapeutic Nutrition IV
+VII.
+Therapeutic Nutrition IV

-The objective of the Therapeutic Nutrition IV course is to have students understand how to nutritionally support musculoskeletal health, reproductive health, and fertility and nutritionally mitigate common effects of aging.
-The education in this course builds upon the students'

-previous learning about the various organ systems to create a deeper connection with the musculoskeletal and reproductive systems.
+The objective of the Therapeutic Nutrition IV course is to have students understand how to nutritionally support mental health, musculoskeletal health, reproductive health, and fertility and nutritionally mitigate common effects of aging.
+The education in this course builds upon the students' previous learning about the various organ systems to create a deeper connection with the musculoskeletal and reproductive systems.
+The student will...